-Measure has been completed for ZNPP-1,2,3,4,5; RNPP-1,2,3,4; KhNPP-1,2; SUNPP-1,2,3.
+Measure has been completed for ZNPP-1,2,3,4,5; RNPP-1,2,3,4; KhNPP-1,2; PNPP-1,2,3.

-Schedule for ZNPP-6: 2022.
+Schedule for ZNPP-6: 2025.
+(Postponed because of ZNPP occupation).
 Currently, the electrical equipment and equipment of instrumentation and control systems has been qualified for seismic impacts.
-The qualification of equipment for harsh environments and qualification of thermal and mechanical equipment for seismic impacts is ongoing.
+The activities related to the qualification of equipment for harsh environments and qualification of thermal and mechanical equipment for seismic impacts were suspended and will be continued after ZNPP de-occupation.